ShadowNode/shadownode.github.io/content/modpack tips/ftb_oceanblock.md

 {{% /notice %}}
 Below is a current list of known issues with Ocean Block and work arounds (if any)

-### Crate Quest Wont Progress

-There is no current work around and this is a mod bug.
-We're waiting on the ModDev and pack to update.

 ### Joining an Island Wipes Inventory and Progress

 Currently if you join a team or island after you're already started the game you will lose all of your currently unlocked quest progress as well as having everything in your inventory wiped.